SteveBenz/ProgressiveColonizationSystem/README.md

    1.  (complete) De-fugly the dialogs
    2.  (complete) Get non-dumb name - Progressive Kolonization System?
 PKS
    3.  (complete) Figure out how to Release
-   4. Fix .version file
+   4.  (complete) Fix .version file
-   4. Release to CKAN
+   5. Release to CKAN
 6. Advanced Progression - the ability to have extended missions on Duna
    1. Create the resource gathering mechanic
        1. Create a configurable part for storing Stuff